wbgregory/roadmap/README.md

-# GitHub public roadmap
+# Yahtzee public roadmap

 :sparkle: View the [official GitHub public product roadmap](https://github.com/orgs/github/projects/4247)[^1]

 Our product roadmap is where you can learn about what features we're working on, what stage they're in, and when we expect to bring them to you.
 Have any questions or comments about items on the roadmap?
-Share your feedback via [GitHub public feedback discussions](https://github.com/github/feedback/discussions).
+Share your feedback via issues or contact the media team directly at media@yahtzeego.com

-The roadmap repository is for communicating GitHub’s roadmap.
+The roadmap repository is for communicating Yahtzee’s roadmap.
 Existing issues are currently read-only, and we are locking conversations, as we get started.
 Interaction limits are also in place to ensure issues originate from GitHub.
 We’re planning to iterate on the format of the roadmap itself, and we see potential to engage more in discussions about the future of GitHub products and features.
-If you have feedback about this roadmap repository itself, such as how the issues are presented, let us know through [general feedback in GitHub public feedback discussions](https://github.com/orgs/community/discussions/new?category=general).

 ## Guide to the roadmap